tstuefe/JEP387/jep.md

 The C Heap allocator in particular as some further disadvantages:

 - Since allocations cannot be placed into pre-reserved ranges, we cannot use them to allocate Klass structures and convert their pointers into a narrow format by adding a common offset.
-In other words, the Compressed Class Space as it exists today would work, we would have to re-imagine the way class pointers are encoded into their narrow format.
+In other words, the Compressed Class Space as it exists today would not work, we would have to re-imagine the way class pointers are encoded into their narrow format.
 The current encoding scheme is very effective and it would be difficult to find a similarly effective way to encode them.

 - Relying too much on the libc allocator for a product which spans multiple platforms brings its own risk.
 At SAP we have experience with porting software across a large range of platforms. libc allocators can come with their own set of problems, which include but are not limited to high fragmentation, unelasticity and the infamous sbrk-hits-java-heap issue.
 Working together with vendors to solve these problems can be work- and time-intensive, if possible at all, and easily negate the advantage of reduced code complexity.

-Nevertheless, a prototype was tested which completely rewires Metadata allocations to C Heap - so, every Metadata allocation was allocated with malloc(), and upon Class Loader death, each of these allocations was freed via free().
+Nevertheless, a prototype was tested which completely rewires Metadata allocations to C Heap - so, every Metadata allocation was allocated with malloc(), and upon Class Loader death, each of these allocations was freed via free() [3].
 This experiment was done on Debian with glibc 2.23.
 The VM as well as a comparison VM using the new Metaspace prototype were ran through a micro benchmark involving heavy class loading and unloading.
 CompressedClassPointers were switched off as to not disadvantage the malloc-only variant.

 The malloc-only variant showed the following differences to the comparison VM: